apache/arrow/docs/source/developers/reviewing.rst

 Committers are expected to have sufficient expertise on their work areas to be able to adjust their approach based on any concerns they have.

-These guidelines are not listed in a particular order or not intended to be used as a checklist.
+These guidelines are not listed in a particular order and are not intended to be used as a checklist.

-Finally, these guidelines are not currently exhaustive.
+Finally, these guidelines are not exhaustive.

 Scope and completeness
 ----------------------